Why Chemistry is not the Basis of Long-term Relationship Success and which 5 Key Personality Traits if You Want Your Relationship to Last.

 If one person in a relationship has straight up-down handwriting, the A-B slant as we call it, and the other slants to the right, we can say one is very grounded, head-over-heart and straight, whereas the counterpart very emotional.
 Sadly, such relationships with completely different slants don’t go a long haul.

-This type of person will often feel ignored or lacks “connection” because they
+This type of person is very passionate.
+But, will often feel ignored or lacks “connection” because they

-need more affection and verbal confirmation than the “leftward slant” is capable of giving in a natural way.
+need more affection and verbal confirmation that the “leftward slant” is capable of giving in a natural way.
+So, these two slants are inherently NOT COMPATIBLE.

 For example, if you see an injured dog on the side road, the person with the handwriting slant to the right will have much more empathy and action for that dog than the person who slants up and down.
 These are the further reasons for conflict in the relationship, causing it to erode.